Facebook Pixel

 This paper proves that your partner is single and allowed to marry.
 It also confirms that no one is against your marriage.

-They must get it from their consulate or the Philippine embassy.
+They must get it from their embassy or consulate in the Philippines.
 Some embassies can issue this in a day.
 Others, like Switzerland, may take 4–6 months.

 Common Requirements